 Best Beaches Within 20 Minutes of Olbia

-Bottom line: Pittulongu, Bados, Mare e Rocce, Il Pellicano, and Cala Banana are your closest, consistently breathtaking beaches for all ages.
-This guide includes links to practical tips, family-friendly spots, and FAQs for planning your perfect day at the sea.
+Bottom line: Pittulongu, Bados, Mare e Rocce, Il Pellicano, and Cala Banana are your closest, consistently breathtaking beaches within about 10–20 minutes of central Olbia by car.
+This guide shows you which beaches are best for families, couples, swimming, snorkelling, and sunrise walks, with practical tips, parking advice, and FAQs to help you plan the perfect beach day in North East Sardinia.

-Stay near these stunning shores: explore all nearby properties or our SEO-friendly property index.
-Driving?
-Book private parking (Via Sassari 20) and review our Olbia ZTL traffic info.
-For up-to-date local traffic tips, check Comune di Olbia’s official website.
+Stay within minutes of these stunning shores: explore all nearby designer apartments & villas or our SEO-friendly property index with filters to find the right home for your group size, budget, and dates.
+Driving into town?
+Book secure private parking (Via Sassari 20) just outside the ZTL and review our Olbia ZTL traffic guide before you arrive.
+For official updates on local rules, roadworks, and public services, check the Comune di Olbia website.

 Pittulongu Beach